 Shout Out to People Who Work in Film

 Speaking of which, I want to give a shout-out to people who work in film.
 I don’t mean the “talent.”
 I mean the people working the cameras, the lighting, the set, the art department, the wardrobe and make-up, and the dude who somehow finds Coke Zero and a bag of Skittles at two in the fucking morning.

 These people work their asses off.
 Most of the crew was there long before I showed up and stayed long after I left—and I was pulling 12-14 hour days!

 I don’t know when these people slept.
 Or if they even slept.

 It was incredible how they could improvise solutions to seemingly calamitous problems.
 Every single day, something would fuck up—an underwater camera would break, lighting would be messed up, weather would trash a set—and these people would somehow duct tape a solution together that worked within a matter of minutes.
 I was so impressed.

-Throughout this whole process, I tried to maintain a sense of gratitude.
+Throughout this whole process of making The Subtle Art documentary, I tried to maintain a sense of gratitude.
 After all, this is likely the only time in my whole life that I will have a movie made.
 So, each step of the way, even in the most stressful (or frigid) moments, I tried to remind myself of how fortunate I’ve been and appreciate everything going on around me.